Processing math: 100%

 qbmm Logical Quadrature by method of moments

-These options work only for gas-liquid two component flows.
+These options work only for gas-liquid two-component flows.
 Component indexes are required to be 1 for liquid and 2 for gas.

 This table lists the ensemble-averaged bubble model parameters.